 Many a time we forget to switch off the motor pushing water into the overhead tank (OHT) in our households.
 As a result, water keeps overflowing until we notice the overflow and switch the pump off

-As the OHT is usually kept on the topmost floor, it is cumbersome to go up frequently to check the
+As the OHT is usually kept on the topmost floor, it is cumbersome to go up frequently to check the water level in the OHT.

 Here’s a microcontroller-based water level controller-cum-motor protector to solve this problem.
 It controls ‘on’ and ‘off ’ conditions of the motor depending upon the level of water in the tank.
 The status is displayed on an LCD module.
 The circuit also protects the motor from high voltages, low voltages, fluctuations of mains power and dry running.